7enderhead/antiweb/documentation/source/antiweb.rst

    ::

-       python antiweb.py "PATH TO THE FILE"
+       python antiweb.py "PATH TO THE FILE/DIRECTORY" [options]

    * You will then find a new file which is called ``Filename.rst`` -> This file will be used in Sphinx to generate the documentation

-   * Sphinx also created a ``index.rst`` file for you when you executed ``sphinx-quickstart.exe``.
-Open it and add the filename of the rst file (without the file extension) to the toctree so it looks like this:
+   * antiweb can also create/edit a file called "index.rst" if you add the -i option when executing antiweb.
+In that index all processed files for documentation with sphinx are included

+   * When you don't use the -i option you have to edit the file manually (sphinx-quickstart created it):

    ::